 Risky investments by banks were the major contributing factor behind the banking crisis that started in 2007-2008.
 Despite what should have been a clear signal and lesson about reducing risk exposure, one of the largest banks lost billions of dollars several years later by an excessive exposure to volatile investments.
 Financial derivatives are a major example of a risky investing practice that led to the recent bank crisis — yet these investments are still being actively made by many banks.

-When I refer to Zombie Bank questions and problems, I am referring to the entire scope of banking problems that include dealing with Zombie Banks.
-But as you probably concluded from the discussion above, the current banking difficulties extend well beyond Zombie Banks.
+When I refer to banking questions and problems, I am referring to the entire scope of challenges that include dealing with Zombie Banks.
+But as you probably concluded from the discussion above, the current banking difficulties extend well beyond the problematic banks.
 For example, it is still difficult for most small businesses to get “normal” commercial loans.

 There is a long list of lessons to be remembered and learned as a result of the banking excesses both then and now.
 Bill Black provides a detailed explanation of the how and why about both yesterday’s and today’s “banksters” operating legally and in plain sight.

 Do you remember the old saying about criminals returning to the scene of the crime?
 This book was written three years before the most recent bank crisis and bailout.
-The focus is on the savings and loan crisis that led to 23 percent of S&Ls failing during the 1980s.
+The book's focus is on the savings and loan crisis that led to about 30 percent of S&Ls failing during the 1980s.